 Chapter 5: The vulnerability in MD5 became a lot less theoretical at the end of 2008 when David Molnar and colleagues demonstrated at the Chaos Communication Congress how to create a rogue CA that's accepted as genuine by both IE and Firefox and thus allows arbitrary middleperson attacks on SSL/TLS.
 And the problems with random number generators aren't limited to crypto toolkits: here is the story of how Microsoft screwed up royally with the software it wrote to give users a free choice of browser in response to a competition-law jugdement.

-Chapter 8: a Jason Report from the Mitre Corporation tells the history of the modern system of information classification, and discusses its shortcomings; this report has influenced recent technical research.
+Chapter 8: a Jason Report from the Mitre Corporation tells the history of the modern system of information classification since WW2, and discusses its shortcomings; this report has influenced recent technical research.
+(For the history up till 1940, see here and in particular here.)
 On the policy front, an article in the Washington Post describes the proliferation of employment in US intelligence agencies since 9/11.
-By 2010, over 854,000 people hold Top Secret clearances; being scattered over dozens of agencies that don't communicate much with each other, they often duplicate each others' work, and the volume of their output is such as to overwhelm the small number of people at the White House who're cleared to see all of it.
+By 2010, over 854,000 people held Top Secret clearances; being scattered over dozens of agencies that don't communicate much with each other, they often duplicate each others' work, and the volume of their output was such as to overwhelm the small number of people at the White House who're cleared to see all of it.
+The biggest outcome was the Snowden affair; the backlash after that included a false accusation against a senior US diplomat which damaged relations with Pakistan, and perhaps also the aggressive behaviour of the FBI towards Hilary Clinton over her email server..

 The recently declassified NSA history, American Cryptology During the Cold War 1945-1989 gives many insights into the difficulties of running compartmentation systems while maintaining operational effectiveness.
-Volume 2, p 275ff, describes the origins of the modern classification system during WW2.
+Volume 2, p 275ff, gives another account of the origins of the modern classification system.
 There is also a fascinating piece by Daniel Ellsberg on his experience in dealing with classified data in the Nixon administration: once people get high-level clearances they typically ignore the opinions of uncleared people for a while, asking themselves "would he be saying this if he had access to the stuff the President and I have access to?"
 It typically takes an official three years to realise how foolish this is – and many of a President's staff don't last much longer than that.

 The UK government used to keep its rules for handling classified data classified.
 After a scandal in which Her Majesty's Revenue and Customs lost 25 million people's records, and it turned out that people who should have read and understood the Manual of Protective Security weren't allowed to, this changed: you can now download and read the HMG Security Policy Framework.
 There is also a leaked copy of the Defence Manual of Security which gives the full monty.

-Chapter 9: A recent Judgment of the European Court of Human Rights found against Finland for not providing sufficient compartmentation in its medical record systems to protect the privacy of hospital staff against the curiosity of colleages.
+Chapter 9: A Judgment of the European Court of Human Rights found against Finland for not providing sufficient compartmentation in its medical record systems to protect the privacy of hospital staff against the curiosity of colleages.
 This may have significant implications for public-sector systems: see our report, Database State.
+See also our Nuffield report on what happens to health privacy in a world of cloud-based medical records and pervasive genomics.

 Chapter 10: We have an award-winning paper showing a serious protocol failure in EMV.
 The protocol security issue I talked about in the book, namely SDA versus DDA, turns out not to matter much.
 With DDA, when the card is first inserted into the terminal, it sends a nonce NC to the terminal along with its certificates.
 The terminal sends a nonce NT plus (in some implementations) CVMR, the Card Verification Method Result (which if present can be compared to the CVR and used to detect our attack).
 The card then signs NC, NT and CVMR if present.
 The transaction then proceeds just as with SDA, with the PIN being sent to the card in the clear!
 We understand this is because hundreds of thousands of terminals would otherwise have had to be upgraded.
 There is also a command at startup, "get processing options", the answer to which specifies whether SDA or DDA is to be used; this may permit an attacker to force a transaction to fall back from DDA into SDA.
 All in all, it's unclear why the banks bother moving to DDA at all.
 It looks like a compromise between SDA and the more robust but more expensive CDA.
 Overall, though, EMV is over-complex with too many options, too many combinations of which are insecure.
 It badly needs an overhaul, and the line we're taking is that the US banking industry should not be allowed to roll out EMV until the bugs are fixed.

-Chapter 11: a large theft from a museum in Paris seems to have involved an alarm system that broke (or was sabotaged) some time previously, as I discuss.
+Chapter 11: a record-breaking burglary in London may have relied on a fire that cut power and internet access to a large part of London.
+A large theft from a museum in Paris seems to have involved an alarm system that broke (or was sabotaged) some time previously.
 However thefts from museums mostly involve insiders; see the Journal of Physical Security v 4 no 1.
 There's also an interesting philosophical issue about unauthorised acquisitions: if a disruptive artist like Banksy leaves one of his paintings on the wall of your museum and you don't notice it for a while, is that a security failure?
 There's much more on physical security here.

 Chapter 13: Here are photographs of a PAL, a PAL reprogrammer and a PAL verifier taken at the National Museum of Nuclear Science and History, Albuquerque Steven J. Greenwald.
 Finally, there's an article on China's nuclear weapon security.